uiuc-hpc/hpx/docs/joss_paper/paper.md

 The new challenges presented by Exascale system architectures have resulted in difficulty achieving a desired scalability using traditional distributed-memory runtimes.
-Asynchronous many-task systems (AMT) are based on a new paradigm showing promises in addressing these challenges, providing application developers with a productive and performant approach to programming on next generation systems.
+Asynchronous many-task systems (AMT) are based on a new paradigm showing promising solutions in addressing these challenges, providing application developers with a productive and performant approach to programming on next generation systems.